-- 290.168 The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
-Examples of such services include: - Providing payroll services based on client-originated data; - Recording transactions for which the client has determined or approved the appropriate account classification;
+290.168 The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
+Services that are routine or mechanical in nature require little to no professional judgment from the professional accountant.
+Some examples of such services are: